launchscout/design_exercise/README.md

-This is a quick little exercise for you to show off your ubber awesome html/css chops.
+This is a quick little exercise for you to show off your über awesome html/css chops.

 Here's what you need to do: